All in the Family (Body of Proof): Critical response

 This episode received positive reviews.
-Christine Orlando from TV Fanatic said she found the episode both "dishearting" and "engaging", as well as later adding that it was "sad" and "frightening" when Jake O'Connor was accused of murdering his father.
+Christine Orlando from TV Fanatic said she found the episode both "disheartening" and "engaging", as well as later adding that it was "sad" and "frightening" when Jake O'Connor was accused of murdering his father.
 Writing about the final scene which shows Megan enter the Russell's house, she said that she wanted to "smack" Megan for doing so, saying "What was she thinking?
 She knew Scanlon had committed the murder and that Jen was acting strangely when she wouldn't let her in.
 Yet, she went back to find the door open and walked right in.
 Megan's intelligent enough to know that something wasn't right but she's unarmed and untrained to handle the situation.
 For some reason she seemed incapable of making the smart decision to wait for the real police".
 Orlando said of the flashback scenes that she hopes in future episodes they "delve deeper" into Megan's father's death, saying that it was "certainly a turning point for the character and I'd love to know more".
 She said it was "nice" to see scenes between Peter and Megan and said of the carpooling storyline, "Snacks for carpool didn't seem like a bad idea but they could have used a couple of healthier options to go with the chocolate".
 Of Curtis and Kate's examining Manny Santos, she said that their expressions were "hysterical" and "funny" when they decided whether Manny was a juvenile, adding that it gave "a much needed moment of comic relief in an otherwise heavy episode".
 She finished in saying that the episode "grabbed her attention", finishing, "These engaging characters and this episode was a winner for Body of Proof".
 In the carpooling storyline it featured Tastykake's products, a line of snack foods based in Philadelphia.
 Such products which were mentioned were Krimpets and KandyKakes, with the ABC saying they were the "best".